 - The investigator shall provide a copy of the final investigative report simultaneously to the parties and notifies them that they have ten (10) calendar days to provide a response, including written questions they would like asked of any party or witness.
-The investigator notifies the parties that their response and questions should be submitted to the District Case Management Team (DCMT).
-The investigator also submits a copy of the final investigative report to the Title IX Coordinator and to the DCMT.
+The investigator notifies the parties that their response and questions should be submitted to the Supervisor’s Assistance Team (SAT).
+The investigator also submits a copy of the final investigative report to the Title IX Coordinator and to the SAT.

 Determination Regarding Responsibility by Decision-Maker(s) – 400.021-6

-- The District’s District Case Management Team (DCMT) is designated the Decision-maker (s) for Title IX sexual harassment complaints.
+- The Supervisor’s Assistance Team (SAT) is designated the Decision-maker (s) for Title IX sexual harassment complaints.